Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsubsection{\textbf{Benchmark Selection}}

-In machine learning, models are optimized on their training data, but their quality is often evaluated based on benchmarks, such as ImageNet \cite{deng2009imagenet} in the computer vision community and MovieLens \cite{harper2015movielens} in the recommender systems community.
-However, the ubiquitous computing community still suffers from a lack of benchmarks, or benchmarks that are limited to traditional tasks, such as human activity recognition \cite{anguita2013public} and sleep classification \cite{zhang2018national,chen2015racial}.
-To make things worse, oftentimes, benchmarks within the community are not representative of the target population.
-For example, within the fall detection domain, datasets usually comprise imitated falls performed by younger people while they are deployed on older people \cite{sucerquia2017sisfall}.
+ML models are optimized on training and validation data but evaluated on test benchmarks \cite{deng2009imagenet,harper2015movielens}.
+However, the ubiquitous computing community still suffers from a lack of larger benchmarks beyond HAR \cite{anguita2013public} and sleep classification \cite{zhang2018national,chen2015racial}.
+Also, benchmarks within the community often do not represent the target population.
+For example, within the fall detection domain, due to safety concerns, datasets usually comprise imitated falls performed by younger people while they are deployed on older people \cite{sucerquia2017sisfall}.

-Yet, a misrepresentative benchmark encourages the development and deployment of models that perform well only on the data subset represented by the benchmark.
-To illustrate our point, given the lack of established benchmarks for our use case, we devise two distinct test sets for comparison purposes: our original (random) test set, $T1$, and a sampled subset of $T1$, $T0$, with demographic parity at base rate ($\text{DIR}=1.0$).
-We then evaluate our models, namely the baseline aware and unaware and personalized LSTMs, on these two test sets.
-Figure~\ref{fig:DIRtest} presents the results of our experimentation, where it is clear that $T0$, imitating a ``perfect'', fair world, consistently shows better performance concerning DIR compared to $T1$.
+Yet, a misrepresentative benchmark encourages deploying models that perform well only on the benchmark population.
+To illustrate our point, given the lack of established benchmarks in PI, we devise two distinct test sets for comparison purposes: our original, ``realistic'' (random) test set, and a sampled subset of the latter (``ideal''), with demographic parity at base rate ($\text{DIR}=1.0$).
+We then evaluate our models on these two test sets.
+Figure~\ref{fig:DIRtest} presents the results of our experimentation, where it is clear that the ideal test set, imitating a ``fair'' world, consistently shows lower bias than the ``realistic'' test set.
 Better performance is defined as smaller deviations from the optimal $\text{DIR}$ value of $1.0$.
-Essentially, an ideal-world benchmark, such as $T0$, is ``hiding'' the imperfections of our trained model, which has been proven to propagate or even amplify biases based on $T1$.
+Essentially, an ideal-world benchmark is ``hiding'' the imperfections of our trained model, which has been proven to propagate or even amplify biases based on the original, random test set.